Great Firewall: Opposition

-Critics have argued that if other big countries begin following China's approach, the whole purpose of the creation of the Internet could be put in jeopardy.
+Critics have argued that if other large countries begin following China's approach, the whole purpose of the creation of the Internet could be put in jeopardy.
 If like-minded countries are successful in imposing the same restrictions on their inhabitants and globalized online companies, then the free global exchange of information could cease to exist.

 The United States Trade Representative's (USTR) "National Trade Estimate Report" in 2016 referred the China's digital Great Firewall: "China's filtering of cross-border Internet traffic has posed a significant burden to foreign suppliers."
 Claude Barfield, the American Enterprise Institute's expert of International trade, suggested that the U.S. government should bring a case against the Firewall, a huge trade barrier, in the World Trade Organization in January 2017.
 Eight of the 24 more trafficked websites in China have been blocked by the Great Firewall.
 This has created a burden to foreign suppliers who rely on these websites to sell their products or services.
 The lobby's 2016 business climate survey showed 79 percent of its members reported a negative impact on business due to internet censorship.

 According to Stephen Rosen, the GFW is reflective of the Chinese government's fear of civil disobedience or rebellion among the Chinese population against the Chinese Communist Party's rule: